 This is why being a part of building these ecosystems is so critical.
 And when we do it in the spirit of digital social innovation, we build internet machines for the purpose of providing income for ourselves and our families AND to produce positive social and environmental effects.
 We are all familiar with crowdfunding and this type of business is one level of this.

 It’s our job to take on the gravity of this fact when we find ways to live and thrive financially via the internet.
-When we embark on that journey, we have an opportunity to do it in a meaningful way, and not leave it up to the way social media defines the way we relate to each other or to dictate the terms of who and how we live and connect online.
+When we embark on that journey, we have an opportunity to do it in a meaningful way, and not leave it up to the way social media defines the way we relate to each other or dictates the terms of who and how we live and connect online.

 Why everyone needs to understand the potential of digital social innovation

 Academia and industry define many of the terms we use to talk about big ideas.
 The thing is though, we all need to have access to the use of these ideas.
-It isn’t necessary to be educated, to have a credential or to have expert knowledge of terms like social innovation.
+It isn’t necessary to be educated, to have a credential, or to have expert knowledge of terms like social innovation.

 Instead, it’s more significant that each of us takes action and brings our own understanding of compassionate small business to life.
 It’s up to you to give your vision a voice, a unique voice that reaches out and touches the people who are ready to receive your message.